JReyDev/Dictionary-Vectorizer-Explained/README.md

                     self.num_features_ += 1
 ```

-### Our fit function loops through our data list, looks at the keys in each dictionary, and searches in our feature_indices_ dictionary for the keys. #### If the keys are not found then a entry is added using the feature as the key and num_features_ as the value.
+#### Our fit function loops through our data list, looks at the keys in each dictionary, and searches in our feature_indices_ dictionary for the keys.
+If the keys are not found then a entry is added using the feature as the key and num_features_ as the value.
+1 is added to num_features_ every loop to prevent any feature to have the same value (column).